robert-marik/resistograph_meets_tomograph/docs/talk.md

 # Merge data II

-- Merge resistograph data with tomograph data.
+- merge resistograph data with tomograph data
-- Visualize the merged data.
+- visualize the merged data
-- Look for short or long decreases in resistograph data.
-This indicates cracks and cavities, respectively.
+- look for short or long decreases in resistograph data.
+This indicates cracks and cavities, respectively

 ---